sara-sabr/ITStrategy/_pages/en/strategy-learning-automating-improving.md

 - Start/attend meetups regarding technologies relevant to your work
 - Learn more methodologies - Many free audiobook samples can be found on [ITRevolution's SoundCloud](https://soundcloud.com/itrevolution/sets)
 - Reach out to your [Security Champion network](http://dialogue/grp/IITB-DGIIT-Gov-New-Nouveau/SLF%20Forum%20Documents/Security%20Champions%20SLF-EN.pptx) to learn about security
+- Collaborate with [ESDC's Development Community (Dev CoP)](https://esdc-devcop.github.io/) on development recommendations and best practices within the department.

 ### Outcomes